invinst/chicago-police-data/README.md

 ## If you are looking for the older folder setup:

-Check the Previous_Format folder.
+Check the [old_format](https://https://github.com/invinst/chicago-police-data/tree/old_format) branch.
 The current format is an attempt at being consistent with [Patrick Ball's talk on Principled Data Processing](https://youtube.com/watch?v=ZSunU9GQdcI)

 ### Using the data